 My zucchini and yellow summer squash were on the small side, so I sliced them into thin little coins and paired them with orecchiette pasta.
 I like how the shape of the summer squash and the shape of the pasta are somewhat similar.
 It makes for a nice “easy-to-get-it-all-on-your-fork” sort of texture.

-- Sauté the summer squash
+- Sauté the summer squash with garlic and rosemary until it’s lightly browned.

 - Season to taste and dig in!

-Summer Squash Recipes
+Summer Squash Pasta Recipe Variations

 - 3 small summer squash (or 2 medium)